 On the lawn, Brandon, Dylan, Tony Miller, and Brenda (who's wearing a long dress) are playing football.
 The game abruptly ends when Dylan announces that he has to go meet a friend for lunch.

 Papa Walsh's office.
 Dylan and Papa Walsh are eating take-out for lunch.
 They chat about Berkeley, and Papa Walsh compliments him for making the decision to take the SAT again.
 The topic of Iris comes up, and Dylan expresses his annoyance at his mother for assuming that he's going to blow his millions on stupid shit.
 Papa Walsh then presents him with a check in the amount of his total net worth; the trust fund is officially his.
-I'm confused - I thought Dylan already got that check shortly after the trust fund was officially dissolved several episodes ago.
+I'm confused - didn't Dylan already get that check shortly after the trust fund was officially dissolved several episodes ago?

 Steve tentatively enters Mrs. Teasley's office.
-She invites him to have a seat, and then starts railing about how every class has at least one irredeemable screw-up for whom punishment has no effect.
+She invites him to have a seat, then starts railing about how every class has at least one irredeemable screw-up for whom punishment has no effect.
 Steve looks despondent, convinced that he's not going to be able to graduate with his friends.
 Mrs. Teasley tells him that she thought he was this irredeemable screw-up who she'd simply have to write off...until she realized she had misjudged him.
 She acknowledges that his grades have improved during the past several months...though, no doubt, that was due to all of the enforced study time acquired during detention.
 But her real awakening to the possibility that Steve might not be a total lost cause came the day after he won $10,000 by making the half court shot at the Lakers game.
 It turns out that someone anonymously donated that exact amount of money to the Alvarado Street Summer Camp Fund - someone with the return address of The Hartley House.
 Mrs. Teasley finally breaks into a warm smile and tells Steve what a wonderful thing it was for him to do.
+And that it was so easy to be traced back to him.

 A minute later, Steve is in the hall, jumping excitedly around Brandon as he tells him that Mrs. Teasley offered to write him a recommendation letter to any college he wants...and what he wants is to go to California University with his BFF!
 He then turns around and kisses some random girl standing by her locker and tells her he's been wanting to do that to her all year.
 Gross.